From the author:

 - Not everything planned and organized jointly by the manufacturer and the catering trade has anything to do with supply chain management.

 - All joint activities must result in a win-win game.
 It must never be a zero-sum game; then you could give away the money right away.

 - The end customer must benefit from the joint activities.
 Cost advantages must at least partially be passed on to the end customer.
-Performance improvements (such as higher product variety, higher delivery capacity, deeper and wider range, innovative products) by the manufacturer must "arrive" at the final customer.
+Improvements in performance (such as greater product diversity, higher delivery capacity, deeper and wider range, innovative products) by the manufacturer must “reach” the final customer.

 - You always have to evaluate what you see and what you do not see.
 In many cases, it is lost sales, lost profit margins, lost profits and often lost opportunities and opportunities.

 - Together can only mean that all parties in the supply chain win.
 The common sense of old thinking has nothing to do with the common sense of the new thinking and acting of the SCM.

 More knowledge - PDF download, eCourse on demand or personal advice